NFabrizio/react-intro-workshop/README.md

     out in your terminal.
     **Note: This step is optional.
 If you have Node 8.16.0 or Node 10.16.0 installed, nvm is not required.
-It is only necessary if you need a different ode version installed on your machine for other projects.**
+It is only necessary if you need a different Node version installed on your machine for other projects.**
 3. Install create-react-app.
     On your machine in a terminal, run the following command.
     `npm install -g create-react-app`